-Sopapilla Cheesecake Bars With pillowy, cinnamon-crusted pastry and dreamy cheesecake layer are ridiculously easy to make yet absolutely delicious.
+Sopapilla Cheesecake Bars with pillowy, cinnamon pastry and dreamy cheesecake layer are ridiculously easy to make yet absolutely delicious.
 Make sure to double the batch as your guests will be lining up for more!

 After the rave reviews this chocolate chip cookie cheesecake received from my adoring fans, A.K.A.
 G and family, I’ve been on the lookout for other simple dessert bars recipes I can pull together just as easily and are just as awesome.